MatthewKBabbs/WP-HTML5-Pullquotes/wp-html5-pullquotes/readme.txt

 Changelist
 --------------------------

+### v0.2
+Pullquotes are now visible in the Wordpress visual editor.

 ### v0.1:
 Initial version - prevents TinyMCE from stripping out the data-pullquote attribute.
 No default styles for pullquotes - must be provided by your theme.